vschwaberow/rustgenhash/README.md

 | Bcrypt | ⚠ Legacy | 72-byte password truncation; preserved for POSIX compatibility. |
 | SHA-crypt (`sha512`) | ⚠ Legacy | Provided for Unix compatibility; migrate to memory-hard schemes. |

-HKDF derives keyed material from input keying material (IKM) supplied via stdin. `--salt` and `--info` expect hex strings; omitting `--salt` defaults to an empty salt and prints `info: default salt = empty string` on stderr.
-Use `--hash` to choose the underlying digest (SHA-2 or SHA-3 families) and `--len` to request the desired output length.
+HKDF derives keyed material from input keying material (IKM) supplied via stdin. `--salt` and `--info` expect hex strings; omitting `--salt` in extract+expand mode defaults to an all-zero salt and prints `info: default salt = empty string` on stderr.
+Use `--hash` to choose the underlying digest (SHA-2, SHA-3, or `blake3`), `--len` to request the desired output length, and `--expand-only` together with `--prk <PATH>` or `--prk-stdin` when you need the RFC 5869 expand phase against an externally sourced PRK.

 Example: